Open-EO/openeo.org/documentation/1.0/python/index.md

 pip install openeo
 ```

+The client library is also available on [Conda Forge](https://anaconda.org/conda-forge/openeo).

 It's recommended to work in a virtual environment of some kind (`venv`, `conda`, ...),
 containing Python 3.6 or higher.